Last Hero Standing: Plot summary

-Meanwhile, Spider-Girl's spider-sense warns her of a mysterious presence which she cannot see.
+Spider-Girl's spider-sense warns her of a mysterious presence which she cannot see.
 Dormagus and the Vizier use their combined magic powers to make Loki reveal himself, and the heroes all fight each other.
 Captain America notices a gem hanging on Loki's neck, and smashes it with his shield.
-Loki apparently used this gem to help him turn the heroes evil.
-Once the gem is destroyed, the heroes, including the Hulk, revert to normal.
+Once the gem is destroyed, his corrupting influence over the heroes is broken.